sam-mahdi/Peaklist_Assignment_Library/V2/AVS/Manual/Manual.md

 Line 1 ***If Using SPARKY Peaklist Files***

 This will open a new window, where one may upload SPARKY peaklist files.
 Currently NHSQC, HNCA, HNCACB, HNCO, HNCOCA, HBHACONH, CHSQC, CCH_TOCSY, and CCC_TOCSYs are accepted.

+Peaklists should be labeled using the IUPAC for atoms.
+I.E. GLY HA2/HA3, ASP HB2/HB3, you may use SPARKYs dummy graph for a full list.

 The sequence list must be single-letter format with no headers or symbols.
 ```